barryclark/jekyll-now/_posts/2020-05-06-cloud-native-london-may-2020.md

   - "2020"
 ---

-As our May 2020 Cloud Native London virtual meetup kicked off, hundreds of attendees joined us on Zoom and YouTube from across the world:
+As our May 2020 Cloud Native London virtual meetup kicked off, attendees joined across the world, from San Francisco to Taipei!

 ![](/images/CNL_May_2020_locations.PNG)